patriciomartinns/mcp-pdf-reader/docs/mcp-integration.md

 > The first semantic call (`search_pdf`) loads the SentenceTransformers model and builds embeddings for the PDF.
 Expect a longer delay once per model/PDF combo; subsequent searches reuse the cache and return much faster (the CLI and MCP server share the same behavior).

 > [!NOTE]
-> When running the MCP server through official PyMuPDF wheels on macOS, you might see `DeprecationWarning: builtin type SwigPy* has no __module__ attribute`.
-This stems from upstream SWIG builds (see [pymupdf/PyMuPDF#3931](https://github.com/pymupdf/PyMuPDF/issues/3931)) and is safe to ignore.
-Our local server suppresses it, and future PyMuPDF releases linked against SWIG ≥ 4.4.0 will remove the warning entirely.
+> On certain macOS builds the underlying PDF backend can emit `DeprecationWarning: builtin type SwigPy* has no __module__ attribute`.
+The warning is benign, and the server suppresses it so clients receive clean logs.